Biochar-in-Hands-1

 • Soil amendment on farms and pasturelands to improve fertility, water retention, and microbial health.

-• Compost enhancement, particularly at Fitzgerald and WIC.
+• Compost enhancement, particularly at the WB4 and WB5 facilities.

 • Wakefield offers subsidized access to farmers to enable adoption in regions with high agricultural bankruptcy rates.